Are you CBD Curious? Heard about this amazing new compound that everyone is talking about and want to know more?

 7. Seizures: CBD has been effectively researched and used to fight seizures, especially from epilepsy.
 The famous Charlotte’s Web strain was created to help a young epilepsy patient, Charlotte, in Colorado, and has now spawned an entire company.
 They have very high quality CBD products for all types of use.
 There is now a prescription drug called Epidiolex that is a synthetic CBD for epilepsy.

-8. Rheumatoid Arthritis: Read Nurse Sue’s story about CBD and her mother with RA.
+8. Osteoarthritis: Read Nurse Sue’s story about CBD and her mother with OA.